Composition – the black sheep of sync?

 Too many companies see it as a job, in a service industry and not as a vocation.
 And you can hear it a mile off in their work.

 We’re fiercely proud of what we do.
 Every note we play, we believe in.
+First and foremost, we’re actual musicians and producers ourselves, with years of real gigging, international touring and studio experience cutting our teeth.
+We’re not ‘media composers’.
+We’re composers that just happen to enjoy the intricate marriage of sound and the moving image as well.
 We work tirelessly so that all our output is absolutely one thing.
 Real.
 Not passé.
-Not cliché.
 Not jaded.
 Lovingly made with fresh ears, attention to detail and vigour.
 We build our own instruments if we need to and go into the field to record new samples, so the sounds in our work are always original, exciting and engaging.

 We know how to and care about getting something to sound the way it should.
 Whether it’s an enormous grime sub bass or an authentic 40s big band arrangement, we understand the subtleties in both the composition and production to make the idea sing.
 I mean, it’s just got to sound like an actual fucking record, right?
 It’s not rocket science.

-Sure, there are absolutely times when licensing that big hit is absolutely the right call.
+We understand that there will be times when licensing that big hit is absolutely the right call.
 It brings a different kind of kudos.
 With certain tracks, or certain artists, you effectively buy into a pre-made set of connotations, that only comes from a track being in the public consciousness for a period of time.

-And we get it.
+We get it.
 Briefing and feeding back on the seemingly abstract nature of music can be tricky and seem impossible to adequately articulate what you want the music to do, leading to frustration.
 But we work exceptionally hard to make the process pain free, can-do and as straight forward as possible, speaking to you in your language, not jargon.
-Such is our commitment to getting off on the right foot, we even wrote a step-by-step blog post on How To Write The Perfect Music Brief to demystify the whole shebang – download it here).
+We even wrote a step-by-step guide on How To Write The Perfect Music Brief to demystify the whole shebang – download it here).

 We recognise that the briefing phase of any project is almost, if not more, important than the actual writing and recording.
 If we can gather a clear sense of what our clients are after, we are entirely confident in our ability to produce it.